Birth, Parents and Siblings

 1930/1931 School Year

 Her future husband, Jim Dinsmore, appears in the yearbook for the first time as a freshman.
+He was a Philosophy and English major.
+He was one of 17 members of the Glee Club, which performed the opera Bohemian Girl on Wednesday, June 10.
+He played the role of Devilshoof, Chief of the Gypsies, while Bonnie played the role of Eunice Blythe, in the Chorus of Gypsies.
 He was one of 17 members of the Glee Club, which planned to present the opera, Bohemia Girl that year.
 He was also a member of the Irish Navy, “an organization of men to sponsor a finer feeling of sportsmanship, to keep our pep bubbling, and lastly, and probably most important, to buy the honor sweaters our athletes earn and have the honor to wear.”
 The Irish Navy was the men’s counterpart to the Peppy Pirates.
 He was also one of 22 players on the varsity football team.

 They must have already begun dating this school year at some point, as classmate and former boyfriend Harland Walker writes in Bonnie’s yearbook, “Wishing you and Jim all the success and happiness in the world”.
 Harland learned news of her new relationship as captured in a humorous clip in the campus newspaper: